ourfalia/ahmad-django-template/README.md

 10. Elephantsql

 ## Testing
-Manual testing of all the features of the website was deploied and everything looks fuctioning such as the navigation bar, links and forms.
+Manual testing of all the features of the website was deploied and everything looks fuctioning such as the navigation bar and links.
+However, the reservation system is still not functioning properly.
 ## Unfixed bugs
+The reservation system is not working due to insufficient time to finish the code.

 ## Deployment
 The site was deployed to Heroku website.